-If you choose pressure-treated two-by-sixes for your flooring, it is recommended that you use a solid color exterior acrylic-latex paint.
-For redwood, cedar, ipe, or other wood with a beautiful natural appearance, you may want to use a clear or lightly toned deck sealant or a penetrative oil.
+If you choose pressure-treated 2-by-6 boards for your flooring, it is recommended that you use a solid color exterior acrylic-latex paint.
+For redwood, cedar, ipe, or other wood with a beautifully natural appearance, you may want to use a clear or lightly toned deck sealant or a penetrative oil.

 Add the Railing (Optional)

 A railing is not always required by code; it depends on the height of your porch, for instance.
 If your porch is 30 inches above the ground, you will need a railing.
 Note that balusters are vertical posts and balustrades are the horizontal rail pieces.

 - Prime your railing depending on the material.